Virtual world language learning: Voice chat

 Earlier virtual worlds, with the exception of Traveler (1996), offered only text chat.
 Voice chat was a later addition.
 Second Life did not introduce voice capabilities until 2007.
 Prior to this, independent VoIP systems, e.g. Ventrilo, were used.
-Second Life's current internal voice system has the added ability to reproduce the effect of distance on voice loudness, so that there is an auditory sense of space amongst users.
+Second Lifes current internal voice system has the added ability to reproduce the effect of distance on voice loudness, so that there is an auditory sense of space amongst users.

 Other virtual worlds, such as Twinity, also offer internal voice systems.
 Browser-based 3D virtual environments tend to only offer text-chat communication, although voice chat seems likely to become more widespread.
 Vivox is one of the leading integrated voice platform for the social web, providing a Voice Toolbar for developers of virtual worlds and multiplayer games.
 Vivox is now spreading into OpenSim at an impressive rate, e.g. Avination is offering in-world Vivox voice at no charge to its residents and region renters, as well as to customers who host private grids with the company.
 English Grid began offering language learning and voice chat for language learners using Vivox in May, 2012.

 The advent of voice chat in Second Life in 2007 was a major breakthrough.
 Communicating with one's voice is the sine qua non of language learning and teaching, but voice chat is not without its problems.
 Many Second Life users report on difficulties with voice chat, e.g. the sound being too soft, too loud or non-existent – or continually breaking up.
-This may be due to glitches in the Second Life software itself, but it is often due to individual users' poor understanding of how to set up audio on their computers and/or of inadequate bandwidth.
+This may be due to glitches in the Second Life software itself, but it is often due to individual users' poor understanding of how to set up audio on their computers or of inadequate bandwidth.
 A separate voice chat channel outside Second Life, e.g. Skype, may in such cases offer a solution.